vamsi-janjanam/vamsi-janjanam.github.io/README.md

 - 👋 Hi, I’m @vamsi-janjanam
 - 👀 I’m interested in Python and Data Engineering
-- 🌱 I’m currently pursuing Masters in Computer Science and learning AWS
+- 🌱 I’m currently pursuing Masters in Computer Science and learning DSA
 - 💞️ I’m looking to collaborate on Python related projects
 - 📫 How to reach me ...